Nuitka/Nuitka-website/doc/posts/nuitka-release-0523.rst

 as fast as C code.
 This opens up vast possibilities for acceleration and will lead us to zero overhead C bindings eventually.
-But initially the drive is towards enhanced ``import`` analysis, to become able to know the precide module expected to be imported, and derive type information from this.
+But initially the drive is towards enhanced ``import`` analysis, to become able to know the precise module expected to be imported, and derive type information from this.

 The coming work will attack to start whole program optimization, as well